jgumbley/jimgumbley.com/blogsrc/content/posts/great-time-pen-tester.md

 By 2025, rather than simply stretching traditional pen testing to cover modern development practices, the security industry has developed several complementary approaches that better align with continuous delivery workflows.

 Developer-focused vulnerability scanning tools like Snyk provide immediate, actionable security feedback within CI/CD pipelines.
 Infrastructure security platforms like Wiz offer continuous assessment of cloud configurations and runtime environments.
-The shift-left security movement has brought threat modeling directly into development teams, while shift-right practices focus on production security through runtime monitoring, anomaly detection, and AI-assisted detection systems that compare developer activities against established baselines.
+The shift-left security movement has brought threat modeling directly into development teams, while deeper integration of advanced detection has developed runtime monitoring, anomaly detection, and threat hunting to compare developer activities against established baselines.

 ## The AI Turning Point of 2025?